 Choose your card carefully

-This is not true for debit cards; these are directly linked to your bank account.
-This means that if someone obtains your debit card number, he or she could potentially reach into your bank account and take your funds.
+This is different for debit cards.
+Your debit card links directly to your bank account.
+Someone who obtains your debit card number could reach into your bank account and take your funds.

 Credit cards are more heavily protected, and most consumers who experience fraud with their credit cards won’t pay for fraudulent charges, The Balance noted.
 In many cases, the most you’ll lose is $50.

 Shop at home (or on a secure network)

 If you’re connected to public Wi-Fi, there’s always a chance that a hacker is spying on your activity and stealing your card data, NerdWallet pointed out.
-When you’re connected to your own internet at home or another network you know is secure, this isn’t the case.
+This is different when you’re connected to your internet at home or another network you know is secure.